-Jofra Archer has bagged 42 wickets in 13 matches in Test cricket.
+Jofra Archer has bagged 42 wickets in 13 Tests so far.

-This English side under Brendon McCullum is just different gravy.
+This English side under Brendon McCullum is a different gravy.
 If a team has won 16 of their last 21 games at home, they are surely doing something right.
-And you just can’t keep them out of the game, even without Jofra Archer.
-Even if you have put 587 runs on the board in the first innings.
+And you can’t keep them out of the game, even without Jofra Archer.
 England chased down 371 on Day 5 in the first Test at Headingley.
 They did not just chase the total, but they did it quite clinically, with five wickets in hand.
 However, at stumps on Day 2 of the second Test, the Three Lions are in a spot of bother.
 Trailing by 510 runs, they are 77/3 with Joe Root and Harry Brook in the middle.

 –